 - procedures for debates

-- the definition of disorderly behaviour and how it will be dealt with methods for voting.
+- the definition of disorderly behaviour and how it will be dealt with

 If a member of parliament disagrees with something that has happened in the chamber, they can call a 'point of order'.
 This means drawing a specific standing order to the attention of the Presiding Officer (or deputy), who chairs the meeting.
-The chair then has to interpret the point of order, to decide if it is valid.
+The Presiding Officer then has to interpret the point of order, to decide if it is valid.
 The Clerk sometimes assists with this because they have a detailed knowledge of the standing orders.

 When the Australian Parliament was established in 1901, temporary standing orders were adopted, largely based on rules which had governed colonial parliaments.
 Over the years, both the Senate and the House of Representatives have adopted permanent standing orders and have made regular changes to these.